sepofia/portfolio/README.md

 - frequency of the word — part 1
 - frequency of the word — part 2
 - the area of the triangle

+## Getting data using the API

+ - execute HTTP requests (POST, GET) using the Requests library
+ - work with .xlsx and .csv files using Pandas